Saving your configuration changes ¶

 environmentsection, comment out the

-SERVER_PROFILE_PATHsetting.
-The container will then use your
+The container then uses your

 volumesentry to supply the product state and data, including your configuration changes.

-When the container starts, this will mount
+When the container starts, this mounts

 Repeat this process for the remaining container entries in the stack.